wisskirchenj/editor/README.md

 01.07.23 Core editor functionality implemented based on an OOP-design with an Editor (controller-type) class, that instantiates and uses EditorModel, Cursor and Clipping objects.
 The editor scrolls its viewport vertically as well as horizontally (unlike emacs or vi, who in base mode do not scroll horizontally).

+27.08.23 Besides some minor refactoring, load and save functionality to and from file added.
+Filename is entered in the status bar implemented in new inner class Editor.FileHandler using new methods in the EditorModel and Cursor.